Ashwini-Rathod/Login-System/README.md

       npm run start

-To start the React Server whenever you need to see the Webpage.
+To start the React Application.

 4. The Backend is hosted on Heroku.